digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 The ``owner_to_key_mappings.rotate_key`` command was changed to avoid unwanted key rotations.
 It now expects a node reference to perform additional checks.

-**Synchronizer filtering in testing commands**:
+**Sync domain filtering in testing commands**:
-To improve consistency and code safety, some testing console commands now expect an optional synchronizer alias (rather than a plain synchronizer alias).
+To improve consistency and code safety, some testing console commands now expect an optional sync domain alias (rather than a plain sync domain alias).
 For example, the following call needs to be rewritten:

 .. code:: bash